My Plantiful Cooking

 Helpful tips

-• Storing - Vegan English muffins can be stored at room temperature for up to 4 days, and frozen for 3 months.
+Storing - English muffins can be stored in an airtight container at room temperature for 3 days, or frozen for 3 months.
+Allow frozen muffins to thaw overnight in the fridge or for an hour on the countertop before reheating.

 Save this recipe!